-Chief McAllister holds a Bachelor’s Degree in Occupational Studies and a Master’s Degree in Administrative Development.
-He is a graduate of the FBI National Academy in Quantico, Virginia—a professional course of study for U.S. and international law enforcement leaders.
-He is also an alumnus of the California Command College—a graduate level futures study program of the California State Commission on Peace Officer Standards and Training.
+Chief McAllister holds a Bachelor’s Degree in Occupational Studies from California State University, Long Beach, and a Master’s Degree in Administrative Development from Alliant International University.
+He is currently completing coursework for a Doctorate in Educational Leadership at Saint Mary’s College of California.
+He is a graduate of the FBI National Academy in Quantico, Virginia and an alumnus of the California Command College—a graduate level futures study program of the California State Commission on Peace Officer Standards and Training.

 Chief Darryl C. McAllister can be reached by phone at 510-675-5250 or email at DMcAllister@unioncity.org

 Captain Gloria Lopez-Vaughan

 Captain Gloria Lopez-Vaughan has spent 23 years in law enforcement serving with the Union City Police Department.

 Her assignments have included patrol, Southern Alameda County Gang Task Force Detective, Community Oriented Policing Sergeant, and Patrol Lieutenant.
 She is currently the Support Services Captain with managerial oversight of the Investigations Section and SWAT.

 Prior collateral duties include: Field Training Officer (FTO), SWAT team member, chemical agent instructor, and firearms instructor.